How to Keep Content Ideas Coming With White Space Analysis

 White space analysis turns its attention to innovative content that deviates from the industry norm.
 This uncovers opportunities that brands (and their agencies) could tap into.
 These are territories that lie outside what the brand usually does in their campaigns.
 But, they definitely stand to gain by exploring these.

 In markets where there is a great degree of competition, white space opportunities are what brands should strive to find.
 Instead of mimicking what is already out there, you can put up fresh content on topics that haven’t received much love from your industry.

 Obviously, this does not mean that Sports Teams should create content around Doughnut Day.
 Or does it?
 If you think about it, the demographic that follows both these Industries have a huge overlap.
 Take this post from San Antonio Spurs, for instance –

 - Studying the existing field.
-This involves keeping a close watch on what your competitors are up to on Social Media and benchmarking your performance.
+This involves doing regular competitor analysis and keeping a close watch on what your competitors are up to on Social Media and benchmarking your performance.
 Even something as simple as the age group your average follower belongs to can hand you valuable insights on what you should be talking about.
 Also, you have a clear idea of what your strengths and weaknesses are.
 More tips here.

 You should constantly monitor trends in the social media content that is brought out by your competitors to ensure that you are not missing out on anything.
 Using Discover, you can see top content from brands around events that are important to your vertical.

 - Making creative in-roads into the opportunities uncovered.
 The conclusions that you draw from the data can only point to white space opportunities.
 It is up to content creators to exploit this potential and drive in engagement.
 You can seek inspiration for such creativity from content that has won big on Social Media before.

 White Space Analysis at Work